mzazon/awesome-cloud-projects/gcp/multi-language-content-optimization-translation-worker-pools/multi-language-content-optimization-translation-worker-pools.md

    echo "✅ Service account and IAM permissions configured"
    ```

-   The security configuration ensures our worker pool has the minimum necessary permissions to perform translation and analytics operations while maintaining security isolation.
+   The security configuration ensures our Cloud Run Jobs have the minimum necessary permissions to perform translation and analytics operations while maintaining security isolation.

 5. **Create Worker Application Code**: